 You are guided by a qualified school-based mentor and a university-based mentor

-A non-refundable application fee of $75 is required; however, this fee is waived for select applicants.
+A non-refundable application fee of $75 is required.
+The fee is waived for select applicants.

 In 1,000-1,500 words, describe your academic and professional goals, any experience relevant to this program, and your future plans, expectations, and aspirations.